dobtco/wintersmith-knowledge-base/contents/articles/screendoor/collaboration/collaborators.md

 ## F.A.Q.

 ### Can I organize collaborators into groups?
-If you have a Plus plan or above, yes!
+If you have a Standard plan or above, yes!
 [Learn more about teams on Screendoor.](teams.html)